lubomir-angelov/ai_co_scientist/README.md

 git add vendor/octotools
 git commit -m "Bump octotools submodule to latest main"
 ```

+At this point we have:

 - moved the submodule’s pointer to a newer commit.
 - committed that pointer change in your main repo.

-Anyone who pulls this repo and runs:
+Anyone who pulls after this point this repo and runs:

 ```bash
 git pull
 git submodule update --init --recursive
 ```

-will now get the new OctoTools commit.
+Will now get the new OctoTools commit.

 # Making local modifications to OctoTools

-Eventually, we’re going to want to hack OctoTools (inject memory calls, add provenance enforcement, etc.).
+Eventually, we’re going to hack OctoTools (inject memory calls, add provenance enforcement, etc.).

-We will treat vendor/octotools as our fork
+At that point of time, we will treat vendor/octotools as a fork.

 We can make changes directly in vendor/octotools and commit them there.